MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/concepts/live-multiplayer-2015-faq.md

 The MPSD performs automatic conversion between session document versions based on the client request.
 Currently all Xbox Service APIs use v105 for requests to the MPSD.
 This may result in different syntax between v107 session templates and v105 traces but has no other functional impact.
 Session templates should be configured as v107.

-© 2015 Microsoft Corporation.
+&copy; 2015 Microsoft Corporation.
 All rights reserved.
 Submit feedback on <https://forums.xboxlive.com/spaces/22/index.html>.
 Version: 2.0.90731.0